xpectme/karacho/README.md

 {{> partial}}
 ```

-It's also possible to use a block format to have alternative content in case the
-partial is not defined.
+Add content in a partial block:

 ```mustache
 {{>partial}}